-Simon Koschut is a Visiting Professor in International Relations and European Integration at the Otto Suhr Institute at the Freie Universität Berlin, Germany.
+I am currently a DFG Heisenberg fellow at the Otto Suhr Institute for Political Science at the Freie Universität Berlin, Germany.

-Simon has held visiting positions at Harvard University's Weatherhead Center for International Affairs, San Fransisco State University, and Freie Universität Berlin.
-He completed his PhD and his Habilitation in Political Science at the University of Potsdam.
-In 2015, he won the Best Paper Award of the German International Relations Section.
+Previously, I held visiting positions at Harvard University's Weatherhead Center for International Affairs, San Francisco State University, and Freie Universität Berlin.
+I completed both my PhD and my Habilitation in Political Science at the University of Potsdam.

-You can find many of his papers and books to read on academia.edu
+You can find many of my papers and books to read on academia.edu